smartfog/fogflow/doc/en/source/https.rst

 FogFlow edge node flow:

-1. On behalf of edge node, one application will be register on keyrock it will be using OAuth credentials.
+1. On behalf of edge node, one instance of PEP Proxy will be pre-registered on keyrock, edge will be using oauth credentials to fetch PEP Proxy  details.
 Detail explanation is given in below topics of this tutorial.
 Click `here`_ to refer.

 2. After the authentication edge node will be able to communicate with FogFlow cloud node.

-3. Any device can register itself or communicate with FogFlow edge node using edge’s OAuth access-token.
+3. Any device can register itself or communicate with FogFlow edge node using  access-token generated on behalf of each IoT sensor registered at Keyrock.

 .. _`here`: https://fogflow.readthedocs.io/en/latest/https.html#setup-components-on-edge